playit-cloud/support-docs/content/setup-papermc-minecraft-server.md

 tags = ["minecraft", "java", "papermc", "plugins"]
 +++

-PaperMC is a Minecraft server based on Spigot with extra performance improvements.
-It also supports Spigot Plugins like {{< named-link "add-dynmap-to-minecraft" "dynmap" >}}!
+PaperMC is a Minecraft Server that lets you run plugins!
+It's based on Spigot which is based on CraftBukkit, there's a long history :).
+It's a good Minecraft server choice that balances performance and features.

+Let's setup our server!

 # Step 1.
 Download PaperMC
 [Click here](https://papermc.io/downloads) to visit the PaperMC Download page.
-Click the latest build (highlighted in red in the below image) to begin the download.
+Click the latest build (the build with biggest number) to start the download.

 ![papermc download]({{< static "post-img/papermc-download-page.png" >}})